Iskeletu/SimpleDB/README.md

 Release:        20.04
 g++:            (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0
 ```
 Other specifications might have unwanted behaviour or not run at all.
 Windows is currently not supported.

+## Starting Up

+SimpleDB will create a default directory for database storage and

 ## Command Line Interface
 SimpleDB runs on a custom command line interface (CLI).